 ASA Sections on:

 The Statistical Computing Section of the American Statistical Association announces the competition for the John M. Chambers Statistical Software Award.
 In 1998 the Association for Computing Machinery presented its Software System Award to John Chambers for the design and development of S. Dr. Chambers generously donated his award to the Statistical Computing Section to endow an annual prize for statistical software written by, or in collaboration with, an undergraduate or graduate student.
-The prize carries with it a cash award of $1000, plus a substantial allowance for travel to the annual Joint Statistical Meetings (JSM) where the award will be presented.
+The prize carries with it a cash award of $1000.

 Teams of up to 3 people can participate in the competition, with the cash award being split among team members.
 The travel allowance will be given to just one individual in the team, who will be presented the award at JSM.
 To be eligible, the team must have designed and implemented a piece of statistical software.
 The individual within the team indicated to receive the travel allowance must have begun the development while a student, and must either currently be a student, or have completed all requirements for her/his last degree after January 1, 2014.
 To apply for the award, teams must provide the following materials: